Saw III: Development and writing

 Darren Lynn Bousman, director and co-writer of Saw II (2005), James Wan, director of Saw (2004), and Leigh Whannell, screenwriter on both, turned down the offer to make a third film in the franchise.
 Producer Gregg Hoffman died a few weeks after its release.
 Bousman, Wan, and Whannell got together to have lunch the day they heard of Hoffman's passing and decided to make Saw III in dedication to Hoffman.
-Whannell aimed to make Saw III more emotional, describing the plot as essentially a father-daughter "love story" between John and Amanda.
+Whannell aimed to make Saw III more emotional, describing the plot as essentially a father-daughter "love story" between John Kramer / Jigsaw and Amanda Young.

 Bousman said they did not intend to have a twist ending, as distinctly as the previous films, noting that "I think most people will figure it out in the first 15 minutes of the film".
 Whannell added, "What Darren and I struck for Saw III was to have an emotionally impactful ending".
 As with the previous two films, the ending was only given to the actors who appeared in the final scene at the time it was filmed.
 At one point the script was stolen from Bousman's chair; however, it was returned before it was leaked online.